Nyagatare District: Geography

 Nyagatare is the largest district in Rwanda.
 Nyagatare lies in an area of grassy plains, and low hills, with excellent views in all directions, including the mountains of southern Uganda and, on a very clear day, the Virunga volcano range.
 The district has a higher temperature compared to the other parts of the country.
 It also receives lower precipitations.

-The land is not farmed as extensively as other areas of the country, and there is a large amount of cattle.
+The land is not farmed as extensively as other areas of the country, and there is a large number of cattle.

 The area has a higher average daytime temperature than the Rwandan average, and lower precipitation, which come sometimes lead to droughts.

 The District of Nyagatare is one of the seven districts making the Eastern Province.
 It is divided into 14 Sectors made of 106 cells and 630 Villages ”Imidugudu”.
 Spreading an area of 1.741 square kilometers, the district borders with Uganda at the north, Tanzania at its East, at the South by Gatsibo District and by Gicumbi District of the Northern Province on the Western border.

 Sectors

-Nyagatare district is divided into 14 sectors (imirenge): Gatunda, Kiyombe, Karama, Karangazi, Katabagemu, Matimba, Mimuli, Mukama, Musheli, Nyagatare, Rukomo, Rwempasha, Rwimiyaga and Tabagwe.
+Nyagatare District is divided into 14 sectors (imirenge): Gatunda, Kiyombe, Karama, Karangazi, Katabagemu, Matimba, Mimuli, Mukama, Musheli, Nyagatare, Rukomo, Rwempasha, Rwimiyaga and Tabagwe.